Programming language

 - Snippet from Wikipedia: Programming language

-Computer architecture has strongly influenced the design of programming languages, with the most common type (imperative languages—which implement operations in a specified order) developed to perform well on the popular von Neumann architecture.
-While early programming languages were closely tied to the hardware, over time they have developed more abstraction to hide implementation details for greater simplicity.
+Computer architecture has strongly influenced the design of programming languages, with the most common type (imperative languages) developed to perform well on the popular von Neumann architecture.
+While early programming languages were closely tied to the hardware, modern languages hide hardware details via abstraction in an effort to enable better software with less effort.